zhenyu92/ML_KNN_IRIS_Plant_Classification/README.md

 ### Project Status: [Completed]

 ### Project Objective
-YThe data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
+The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
 The attribute to be predicted is the class of iris plant.
 The classes are as follows: 1.
 Iris Setosa, 2.
 Iris Versicolour, 3.
 Iris Virginica